sponkmonk/NjRat-0.7d-Horror-Edition/README.md

 ## Fun Feature Showcase: https://streamja.com/gwVO0

-.:: NEWEST FEATURES: maybe final release. added screen locker (lock and unlock, invicible to taskmgr and alt + f4)
+.:: NEWEST FEATURES: added screen locker (lock and unlock, invicible to taskmgr and alt + f4), grab clipbord (plugin based, might not work proper in slow connection), kill browsers (in anti's), screamer have loud sound effect(caful in testing, turn volume down)

 .:: NOTE: Do not use UAC if you are already admin privileges or the payload will not execute, use Check Admin first!!